uqrmaie1/admixtools/README.md

 ancestry proportions (*qpAdm*), and to fit admixture graphs (*qpGraph*).

 ADMIXTOOLS 2.0 provides the same functionality in a new look, and it’s orders of magnitude faster.
-This is achieved mostly through separating the computation of f2-statistics from all other computations.
+This is achieved through separating the computation of f2-statistics from all other computations, and through a number of other optimizations.
 In the example below, rendering the plot takes much longer than computing the fit of a new *qpGraph* model:

 ![app demo](man/figures/shinyapp1.gif)